HulinCedric/diamond-kata/README.md

 [Diamond recycling (and painting yourself into a corner)](http://claysnow.co.uk/diamond-recycling-and-painting-yourself-into-a-corner)

-#### Incremental approach
+## Incremental approach

 Incremental approach is more common and encourages thinking before coding.

+### Example-Driven Development

+#### Inside-out

+Inside-out approach is also known as the Detroit School of TDD, Classicist or black-box testing.

 The goal is to split the problem into smaller ones, verified by a set of tests that are universally true, so did not need to be recycled.

-With such an approach, we can incrementally find a solution.
+With such an approach, we can incrementally emerge out a solution.
 Author thinking draw the outline of the solution path.

 To illustrate one of the possible paths, the [Sandro Mancuso approach](https://github.com/sandromancuso/diamond_kata) inspired the Incremental suite tests of this repository.